camlee/power-meter/esp32-viewe/README.md

 draft-aware Balance.
 Web Setup provides the same editor as a responsive inline
 panel: beside Setup on desktop and stacked below the sensor summary on phones.
 It loads the persisted profile once, then receives physical diagnostics from the shared live WebSocket rather than polling HTTP.
+Balance is hidden from Usage and Power by default and can be enabled in either mapping editor.
+The V/A edit icons open one shared full-screen calibration workflow for the exact physical sensor and measurement; its subtitle includes both the mapped role and `Voltage` or `Current`.

 The WROOM build keeps Demo as the fresh-device default but exposes ADS1115 in Setup.
 Its SSD1306 (address `0x3c`) and ADS1115 (`0x48`) share GPIO 5 SDA / GPIO